The Good Karma Hospital

 The Good Karma Hospital is a medical drama series produced by Tiger Aspect Productions for ITV about a disillusioned doctor, Ruby Walker, who travels to South India hoping to make a fresh start.
 It stars Amanda Redman, Amrita Acharia, James Krishna Floyd, Nimmi Harasgama, and Neil Morrissey.
 The series is shot in Unawatuna in southern Sri Lanka, Thiranagama Golden Beach Restaurant, and some other places in Galle District.

-The series was recommissioned for a second and a third seasons.
+The series was recommissioned for a second and a third season.
 Filming for the second series started in August 2017 and it was broadcast from 18 March 2018.
 Series 3 first aired in October 2019 in Australia, with a UK premiere in March 2020.
 A fourth series started airing in the UK on 23 January 2022.
 On 8 November 2022 it was announced that the show had been cancelled after its fourth series.
+In December 2025, the entire series began streaming on Netflix in response to viewer enthusiasm.

 Plot

 A medical drama about a junior doctor, Ruby Walker, who becomes disillusioned with her life and broken relationship, and decides to leave the UK.
 Seeing an advertisement for a hospital job in south India, she travels there hoping to make a fresh start and finds herself working at The Good Karma Hospital, an under-resourced and overworked cottage hospital run by a strong-willed English expat, Dr. Lydia Fonseca.
+The show combines interpersonal stories and medical drama alongside the culture and challenges of rural Indian life.